 As with the original, the fabric hood is manually operated and can be raised and lowered in seconds without having to leave your seat.
 Yet because of its newer design, the second generation car is a more practical proposition for daily driving than its predecessor.
 Better refinement makes it more tolerable on the motorway, while the wider availability of features such as electric windows, central locking, heated seats and air-con make the daily commute more bearable.detail

 Reliability and Safety

-Look underneath the reworked body and you’ll discover many of the MX-5’s mechanicals are carried over from the old car.
+Look underneath the reworked body and you’ll discover many of the NB MX-5’s mechanicals are carried over from the NA.
 That means the same bulletproof engines and double wishbone suspension set-up, plus the same almost faultless durability.
-The MKII was a regular fixture in our Driver Power satisfaction survey until 2009, regularly picking up top 10 finishes for reliability and build quality.
+The Mk2 was a regular fixture in our Driver Power satisfaction survey until 2009, regularly picking up top 10 finishes for reliability and build quality.

 As with its predecessor, both the 1.6-litre and 1.8-litre engines are good for more than 200,000 miles if properly maintained, while the car’s relatively low kerbweight means braking and suspension components aren’t put under undue stress.

 Safety was taken much more seriously by the time the second generation car debuted in 1998, meaning that driver and passenger airbags were fitted as standard along with a high-level brake light.
 However, you’d have to fork out for the range-topping 1.8iS if you wanted anti-lock brakes - this kit was an option on cheaper models.
 Even so, EuroNCAP awarded the MX-5 a four star rating after testing it in 2002.